DanialArab/Practical-Data-Science-on-AWS-Cloud-Specialization/README.md

 <a name="18"></a>
 ### Feature importance

-We can use SageMaker Data Wrangler to calculate feature importance.
+We can use SageMaker Data Wrangler to calculate feature importance (the open-source framework SHAP is behind the feature importance calculations).

 ![](https://github.com/DanialArab/images/blob/main/Practical-DS-with-AWS/feature%20importance.PNG)